m-kupiec/compendium-react/README.md

 - "Effects are an “escape hatch”: you use them when you need to “step outside React” and when there is no better built-in solution for your use case.
 With time, the React team’s goal is to reduce the number of the Effects in your app to the minimum by providing more specific solutions to more specific problems.
 Wrapping your Effects in custom Hooks makes it easier to upgrade your code when these solutions become available." ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))

 # Effects

-Best practices:

-- "Resist adding unrelated logic to your Effect only because this logic needs to run at the same time as an Effect you already wrote.
-For example, let’s say you want to send an analytics event when the user visits the room.
-You already have an Effect that depends on `roomId`, so you might feel tempted to add the analytics call there . . .
-But imagine you later add another dependency to this Effect that needs to re-establish the connection.
-If this Effect re-synchronizes, it will also call `logVisit(roomId)` for the same room, which you did not intend.
-Logging the visit is a separate process from connecting.
-Write them as two separate Effects . . .
-Each Effect in your code should represent a separate and independent synchronization process." ([React](https://react.dev/learn/lifecycle-of-reactive-effects))
-- "deleting one Effect wouldn’t break the other Effect’s logic.
-This is a good indication that they synchronize different things, and so it made sense to split them up.
-On the other hand, if you split up a cohesive piece of logic into separate Effects, the code may look “cleaner” but will be more difficult to maintain.
-This is why you should think whether the processes are same or separate, not whether the code looks cleaner." ([React](https://react.dev/learn/lifecycle-of-reactive-effects))
-- "Check that your Effect represents an independent synchronization process.
-If your Effect doesn’t synchronize anything, it might be unnecessary.
-If it synchronizes several independent things, split it up." ([React](https://react.dev/learn/lifecycle-of-reactive-effects))
-- "If you want to read the latest value of props or state without “reacting” to it and re-synchronizing the Effect, you can split your Effect into a reactive part (which you’ll keep in the Effect) and a non-reactive part (which you’ll extract into something called an _Effect Event_)." ([React](https://react.dev/learn/lifecycle-of-reactive-effects))
-- "Avoid relying on objects and functions as dependencies.
-If you create objects and functions during rendering and then read them from an Effect, they will be different on every render.
-This will cause your Effect to re-synchronize every time." ([React](https://react.dev/learn/lifecycle-of-reactive-effects))
-- "In general, whenever you have to resort to writing Effects, keep an eye out for when you can extract a piece of functionality into a custom Hook with a more declarative and purpose-built API . . .
-The fewer raw `useEffect` calls you have in your components, the easier you will find to maintain your application." ([React](https://react.dev/learn/you-might-not-need-an-effect))

 Use cases: